Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: Decays during the reheating

 \subsection{Decay of the Majorana neutrino}

-The reheating process is realized not only by the decay of scalaron into gauge bosons and Higgs bosons but also that of Majorana neutrino into leptons and Higgs bosons.
-The decay rate of Majorana neutrino into radiation is given by:
+The reheating process is realized not only by the decay of scalaron into gauge bosons and Higgs bosons but also through the decay of Majorana neutrinos, if produced substantially by the scalaron decay.
+The decay rate of the Majorana neutrino is given by

-We used the summation convention over the repeated indices here.
-Here, three generations of the Majorana neutrino are considered. \(M_{N_\alpha}\) and \(y_{\alpha \beta}\) are the mass and components of the Yukawa coupling matrix,, respectively.
+Here, only first generation of the Majorana neutrino \(N_1\) is considered because other generations \(N_{2,3}\) are not produced by the inflaton decay in our setup which will be explained shortly.
 These Majorana neutrinos are also assumed to explain the masses of three active neutrinos through the see-saw mechanism (Type I).
-The mass matrix for the active neutrinos are calculated as follows:
+The mass matrix for the active neutrinos is calculated as follows.

 where \(v = \SI{246}{GeV}\) is the vacuum expectation value of the Higgs field.
-We define \(m_1 < m_2 < m_3\) as the eigenvalues of this mass matrix (\ref{eq:active_mass_matrix}).
-The following assumptions are made for simplicity.
+We used the summation convention over the repeated indices here.
+We define \(m_1 < m_2 < m_3\) as the eigenvalues of this mass matrix (\ref{eq:active_mass_matrix}):

+Here, \(U_{\alpha i}\) is the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix, which diagonalizes the mass matrix \(m_{\alpha \beta}\).
+Now $i$ runs for the mass eigen states of active neutrinos.
+By introducing the rotated Yukawa coupling matrix \(\tilde{y}_{\alpha i} := y_{\alpha \beta} U_{\beta i}\), Eq.~(\ref{eq:PMNS_matrix}) is re-expressed as\footnote{The overall sign of the neutrino masses is irrelevant. }